Emilgardis/RCON-Web-Admin/README.md

 ## Installation with Docker

-*This version is currently outdated until I manage to contact the maintainer*
+*This version is currently outdated.*

 [itzg](https://hub.docker.com/r/itzg/) has made a great docker container for rcon web admin.
 If you prefer docker, you can do it with https://hub.docker.com/r/itzg/rcon/